 Now that I think of it, it’s curious that our family and the Bigbees never reconnected after we returned from Illinois to LA in 1971.
 Why would that have been?
 Kids getting older, family too involved with their activities?
 Some falling out?
 (I don’t think so).
 Don’t know.

 The other family friends were a couple, Lois and Tim Jones.
 Lois comes first because my father knew her from work, so that’s how he referred to them.
-They were a Catholic couple who visited us once at our Reseda house (because I remember them doing the Signing the Cross (https://en.wikipedia.org/wiki/Sign_of_the_cross) before dinner, which I had never seen before).
+They were a Catholic couple who visited us once at our Reseda house (because I remember them doing the Signing of the Cross (https://en.wikipedia.org/wiki/Sign_of_the_cross) before dinner, which I had never seen before).
 I seem to connect their visit to just after the Baldwin Hills Flood (https://en.wikipedia.org/wiki/Baldwin_Hills_Dam_disaster) had unfolded on TV, in 1963.
-We visited them just once, way down in Orange County.
+We visited them once or twice, way down in Orange County.
 They were a pleasant couple, but I don’t remember much about them.

 My parents had been married in a Methodist church (in 1953, in Cambridge), and while in Apple Valley occasionally attended a nearby Presbyterian Church (https://www.vvgchurch.com/, still there, now with Korean on its homepage—how the area has changed!).
 I recall that Presbyterian church only because we once met the TV and film stars Roy Rogers and Dale Evans there once, an incident that became an oft-told family story.